gerardroche/gerardroche.github.io/_posts/2023-06-12-my-sublime-text-setup.md

 ## Settings

-Here are some of settings.
-These will not suit everybody, but they might help you discover some settings that you didn't know about.
+Here are some of my settings.
+These will not suit everybody, but they might help you discover some that you didn't know about.

 Menu → Preferences → Settings